SCDH/edition-data-template-cx/README.md

 - automatic generation of an Expath-Package (XAR) on each push, if and only if the validation has been successful.
 The TEI documents can be transformed via XSLT before being assembled into the package.
+The default transformation is simply the identity transformation.

 - automatic deployment of the XAR package to a running eXist-db instance on each push, if and only if the validation has been